-Luckily, you can easily fix most of these OnePlus 6 problems from home.
+Luckily, you can easily fix most of these OnePlus 6 issues from home.
 You won’t need help from a carrier retail store or have to browse the OnePlus forum for hours.
 Plus, we’ll regularly update this post with helpful info and new fixes as they become available.

 This is by far the best OnePlus phone ever released, well, until you have the stunning OnePlus 6T.
 Either way, we’re seeing a lot of small complaints at the official OnePlus forum, and popular sites like XDA Developers.
 From GPS issues, WiFi drops, charging issues, camera complaints, missing features, Bluetooth fails, Bluetooth headphone problems, display issues on Pie, sound glitches and average battery life.